 … experts in crafting furniture to last a lifetime.
 The hallmark of Thos.
 Moser furniture is exquisite joinery informed by centuries of craftsmanship.

-OK, and maybe some of those words above were borrowed from the background I was presented with prior to taking this trip, but really … my point today – their work I think is something better experienced in person.
+OK, some of those words above came from the background given to me prior to this trip.
+Still, my point today – their work, I think, is something better experienced in person.